 On foot… It is possible to depart from Lausanne and cross the whole of Lavaux as far as the Château de Chillon (8.5 km), going via the heights above Vevey and Montreux, and to be as close as possible to nature as you explore this UNESCO World Heritage Site, listed as such in 2007.
 Some shorter walks across the terraced slopes and through wine-producing villages are marked with numerous explanatory signs describing the different aspects of this ancient vineyard: history, architecture, geology, vine growing, grape varieties, appellations...
 To round off the walk, a visit to the Lavaux Vinorama is a must.

 A 15-minute bus ride from the town centre is Sauvabelin forest, a popular spot for a Sunday outing, with deer, goats, woolly pigs, ducks and boars lazing on the shores of a manmade lake.
-In 2003, a new attraction was added to this picture-perfect bucolic setting: Sauvabelin Tower.
+In addition to these rustic scenes, there is the Sauvabelin Tower.
 Made from local solid wood and 35 metres high, it offers those who manage to climb its 302 steps a 360° panoramic view of the city, the hinterland, the Alps and the Jura.

 By boat...
-Thanks to its wide and varied range of cruises, the Compagnie Générale de Navigation (CGN SA), which boasts the biggest Belle Epoque fleet in the world with 8 boats, is an original way of discovering the magnificent scenery of Lake Geneva, including its many ports, the châteaux (Chillon, Rolle, Yvoire, etc.), the vineyards and the snowy peaks of the Swiss and French Alps.
+Thanks to its wide and varied range of cruises, the Compagnie générale de navigation (CGN), which boasts the biggest Belle Époque fleet in the world with 8 boats, is an original way of discovering the magnificent scenery of Lake Geneva, including its many ports, the châteaux (Chillon, Rolle, Yvoire, etc.), the vineyards and the snowy peaks of the Swiss and French Alps.
 It is also possible to enjoy fine food prepared by top chefs or a fondue in a cosy atmosphere on board.
 Other boat trips allow Lake Geneva – the biggest in Western Europe – and its surroundings to be admired.
-As well as pleasure boating (yachts, motorboats, pedalos), the operators of the Aquarel solar-powered boats arrange trips close to the banks of the lake to observe the fauna and flora in complete tranquillity.
+As well as pleasure boating (yachts, motorboats, pedalos), the operators of the Aquarel du Léman solar-powered boats arrange trips close to the banks of the lake to observe the fauna and flora in complete tranquillity.
 Excursions depart from Morges on “La Liberté”, a replica of a 17th-century galley built in 5 years and launched for the first time in 2002.

 Share this page